-- R set and R actual are only recorded if UIR mode is active (refer to section 3.4.5) - Unlike the logging on PC, every log start here creates a new log file with a counter in the file name, starting generally with 1, but minding existing files
+- R set and R actual are only recorded if resistance mode is ON (refer to section 3.4.5) - Unlike the logging on PC, every log start here creates a new log file with a counter in the file name, starting generally with 1, but minding existing files

-3.4.10.4 Special notes and limitations
+3.4.10.5 Special notes and limitations

-- Max. log file size (due to FAT32 formatting): 4 GB - Max. number of log files in folder HMI_FILES: 1024 - With setting "Start/stop with DC input ON/OFF", the logging will also stop on alarms or events with action "Alarm", because they switch off the DC input - With setting "Manual start/stop" the device will continue to log even on occurring alarms, so this mode can be used to determine the period of temporary alarms like OT or PF
+- Max. log file size (due to FAT32 formatting): 4 GB - Max. number of log files in folder HMI FILES: 1024 - With setting Start/stop with DC input ON/OFF, the logging will also stop on alarms or events with action "Alarm", because they switch off the DC input - With setting Manual start/stop the device will continue to log even on occurrence of alarms, so this mode can be used to determine the period of temporary alarms like OT or PF